In poring over my charts in recent sessions, I’ve come across some interesting accumulation patterns in the stocks we follow here at Equity.Guru.

 The project is tucked in along an extremely favorable geological setting, a subject we explored six months back.

-The Aben party got started last summer when they announced an outstanding drill hit in hole FK18-10.
+The Aben party got started last summer when they announced an outstanding drill hit in hole FK18-10 at their North Boundary zone.

 There were multiple high-grade zones within this one interval.
 The mineralized intercepts began at 61 meters and ended at 186.